Fact Check: Indisputable Connections Between Donald Trump And Russian Alfa Bank [Opinion]

 “Neither Alfa nor its officers have sent Mr. Trump or his organization any emails, information, or money.
 Alfa Bank does not have and has never had any special or exclusive internet connection with Mr. Trump or his entities.
 The assertion of a special or private link is patently false.”

 To bring money, emails, and information into the picture is obscure, as those topics were not alleged in either the Slate or New York Times report, only internet traffic data was.
-The New York Times report last year noted that the FBI did in fact look into these peculiar internet links and came to the conclusion that “there could be an innocuous explanation, like a marketing email or spam, for the computer contacts.”
+The New York Times report last year noted that the FBI did, in fact, look into these peculiar internet links and came to the conclusion that “there could be an innocuous explanation, like a marketing email or spam, for the computer contacts.”

 But the FBI has not determined that conclusively, and the connections exist all the same, innocuous, or otherwise.

 But the Guardian reports that the internet signal links still suggest there is some smoke burning on the issue of server communication.
-The Guardian consulted with John Bambenak, of Fidelis Cybersecurity, who has seen the logs and says there are unanswered questions about both their authenticity and their provenance.
+The Guardian consulted with John Bambenek, of Fidelis Cybersecurity, who has seen the logs and says there are unanswered questions about both their authenticity and their provenance.

 “The identity of the person bringing the data can be more important than the data.
 I’m suspicious of the claims that this was gathered legally.
 They tell an interesting story, but it’s not clear whether there is selection or filter applied.
 I smell smoke.
 I just don’t know where the smoke is coming from.”